 Scavenger Hunts are a fun recreational activity that can promote cooperation and teamwork between friends, colleagues, and even complete strangers.
 As the team behind the GooseChase, we've seen our fair share of scavenger hunts.
-In this 3-part guide, we share some of our tips on organizing photo/video scavenger hunts for an office team-building event.
+In this 3-part guide (links to Part 2 and Part 3), we share some of our tips on organizing photo and video scavenger hunts for an office team-building event.
 Please note that while our guide will primarily be focusing on groups utilizing the GooseChase Platform to run their game in an office setting, these tips will certainly be helpful for any organizer putting together a scavenger hunt in general.

 With any team building event, proper preparation could mean the difference between organizing a smash hit, or a total snoozer.
 Part 1 is all about preparation and organization to ensure that your event is a memorable experience for everyone involved.

 Clearly Define Overall Goals for the Scavenger Hunt

 This may seem like a no-brainer, but a lot of people dive right into the details without paying any thought to a coherent direction when organizing an office scavenger hunt.
 This is especially important for events where the participants aren't already familiar with their teammates; such as a corporate competition between different departments within an organization, or an onboarding event where new hires are just getting acquainted with their teammates.
 A few examples of overall goals for your scavenger hunt can include: